Trinity Lutheran Seminary /

-Nelson W Trout Lectures
+Nelson W. Trout Lectures

 The Trout Lectures honor the life and legacy of the Rev. Dr. Nelson W. Trout (1920-1996).
 He was a Trinity Lutheran Seminary alumnus, a member of the Trinity faculty, and the first African American elected to serve as a Lutheran bishop.
 His vibrant preaching and commitment to social ministry inspired hundreds of seminary students and touched thousands of lives.
+As always, this year's Lectures are held in his honor.